-Management acknowledged that a previously identified deficiency continues to exist.
 A control deficiency exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent or detect misstatements on a timely basis.
 A significant deficiency is a deficiency or a combination of deficiencies in internal control that is less severe than a material weakness yet important enough to merit attention by those charged with governance.
-The following significant deficiency continues to exist.

-Contingent Legal Liabilities.
-SFFAS No. 5, as amended by SFFAS No. 12, "Recognition of Contingent Liabilities Arising from Litigation," requires contingent legal liabilities to be disclosed if there is at least a reasonable possibility that a loss may be incurred.
-We noted that significant deficiencies relating to the DoD process for reporting contingent legal liabilities continue to exist.
-For example:

-• The DoD Office of General Counsel stated in its legal representation letters that it was unable to express an opinion on the likely outcome of 28 of 39 pending legal actions, totaling \$10 trillion in claims.
+We previously reported a significant deficiency relating to the DoD process for reporting contingent legal liabilities as required by SFFAS No. 5, as amended by SFFAS No. 12, "Recognition of Contingent Liabilities Arising From Litigation."
+DoD reporting of contingent liabilities in the FY 2015 Basic Financial Statements meets the intent of SFFAS No.5 as amended by SFFAS No. 12.
+As such, we no longer consider DoD's process for reporting contingent legal liabilities as a significant deficiency.
+However, the DoD Office of General Counsel stated in its legal representation letter to us that it was unable to express an opinion on the likely outcome of 30 of 38 pending legal actions.
+As result, DoD management decisions based in whole or in part on this information may be adversely affected.

-DoD corrected a portion of this significant deficiency.
-In prior years, DoD excluded from its legal representation letters, cases that individually did not exceed the DoD Agency-wide individual reporting threshold, but in aggregate exceeded this threshold.
-DoD included these cases in FY 2014.
-These financial management control deficiencies may cause inaccurate management information.
-As a result, DoD management decisions based in whole or in part on this information may be adversely affected.
-Financial information reported by DoD may also contain misstatements resulting from these deficiencies.
 Internal control work we conducted as part of our prior audits would not necessarily disclose all material weaknesses and significant deficiencies.
 We did not identify material weaknesses that were not reported as such in DoD's FMFIA report.